 This is precisely why the market is expected to grow, and almost all organizations will consider including e-learning in their planning and operations.

-Corporate e-learning is the trend to notice in the coming years.
-It has grown significantly from the past and is going to swell even further in the coming years.
+Corporate e-learning is the trend to take note of in the coming years.
+It has grown significantly and is going to increase even further in the coming years.

-The e-learning market was valued at around $14.23 billion in the year 2017.
+The e-learning market size was around $14.23 billion in the year 2017.
 Furthermore, it is expected to grow at a CAGR of 15 percent.
 This means that it will hit $50 billion by the year 2026.

 This is primarily because the employees feel more engaged and eager to learn new things to be more productive and competitive in hotwire careers.